justkidding-scripts/sliver/docs/sliver-docs/pages/docs/md/Compile from Source.md

 You'll want to compile from a MacOS or Linux machine, compiling from native Windows in theory is possible, but none of the asset scripts are designed to run on Windows, you can cross-compile the Windows server/client binaries from a better operating system like Linux or MacOS.
-If you only have a Windows machine see "Windows Builds" below (TL;DR use WSL).
+If you only have a Windows machine see "Windows Builds" below (TLR use WSL).

 # Sliver v1.6.x